 As explained in more detail in Section 2.H, 7, 10, 18, and 19 of the ATC Contract, the Contractor is liable and responsible for the performance and actions of the subcontractor, and fully indemnifies, defends, and holds harmless the state and the Department from lawsuits, actions, damages and costs.
 Further, the Contractor shall not subcontract any work under the contract, with the exception of those subcontractors authorized by the Department, without the prior written consent of the Department Contract Manager.
+Subcontractors may not be a related party to the ATC, as defined by the Financial Accounting Standards Board (FASB) and must provide the service as their normal course of business.

 Department Approval of Subcontractors